-DOH reached six conclusions in this public health assessment:
+Department of Health reached five conclusions in this public health assessment:

 Conclusion 1.
 Trespassing on the site could result in physical injury.
 This is an urgent public health hazard.
-Actions to remove or prevent these hazards have been recommended.
+Actions to prevent these hazards have been recommended.

 Basis for Decision.
 Several physical hazards are present at the site.